Layers

 We flip it ourselves in two cases:

-• Runaway client — you're paging an upstream platform at a rate that risks getting Layers or your app rate-limited by Meta/TikTok/Apple.
+• Runaway client - you're paging an upstream platform at a rate that risks getting Layers or your app rate-limited by Meta/TikTok/Apple.
 We'd rather stop you than let a cascading ban happen.
-You'll hear from us on your partner channel the same minute.
+You'll hear from us on your partner channel.

 • Upstream incident - a platform is down in a way where retrying makes things worse.
 Global kill buys the ecosystem time to recover.